-ACCA exams have several types of calculations that one has to go through for the various papers, making it a somewhat confusing task.
-ACCA calculators will, therefore, be very important to simplify complex computations and enhance accuracy.
-However, it is not all calculators that shall be allowed during these exams.
 In this guide, we are going to look at details about the calculator policy on ACCA exams, exploring types of ACCA calculators permitted and giving some tips to make the most out of using calculators.
 If you are pursuing the qualification of the ACCA course, mastering the use of your calculator can give you a big advantage.

 What is ACCA’s Calculator Policy?

-There is a defined policy of the ACCA calculator to maintain fairness and consistency throughout.
+There is a defined policy for the ACCA calculator to maintain fairness and consistency throughout.
 Candidates have to strictly adhere to the guidelines that will provide a smooth way of taking the examination.
-The policy has been put in such a way that it allows the candidate to do the calculation that needs to be performed but at the same time, disallows the usage of those tools that could give one an edge over others.
+The policy has been put in such a way that it allows the candidate to do the calculation that needs to be performed but, at the same time, disallows the usage of those tools that could give one an edge over others.

 What Type of Calculator is Allowed in ACCA Exams?

 The ACCA allows special calculators on their exams.
-Know your calculator: familiarize yourself with the permitted model and key facilities available.
+Know your calculator: familiarise yourself with the permitted model and key facilities available.
 There are essentially two main types of calculators allowed in the ACCA examinations:

 Scientific Calculators